d-smith/ecs-sample/README.md

 network information from the vpc setup)
 * Use alb.yml to set up the ELC and to run the hcping container on the cluster nodes to allow connectivity and network set up to be verified.

+After the stacks have been installed, you can curl the ALB endpoint on the /hcping uri.

 Note that the alb script bakes in the docker hub repo name of the hcping container - you may need to change this to reflect your set up (and build and push the docker image as well).